Table of Contents

 Not drinking enough water

 Dehydration is one of the first causes of dry skin.
 It could happen to you every month of the year, even in winter.
 You are more likely to get dry skin in winter.
 Your skin cells need water to stay fresh.
-Bear in mind not to mistake dehydrated skin with dry skin.
+Bear in mind not to mistake dehydrated skin for dry skin.
 Dry skin could be due to a lack of oil on your skin, while dehydrated skin is due to not drinking enough water.

 - Sunken eyes